OpenBfS/UncertRadio/docs/doc_files/special_methods/monte_carlo.rst

 Monte Carlo Simulation
 ----------------------

-Under the :doc:`/first_steps/TABS/Results`, the user can start a **Monte Carlo simulation** for cross-checking the value and the uncertainty of the output quantity **y**.
+Under the :ref:`tab “results”`, the user can start a **Monte Carlo simulation** for cross-checking the value and the uncertainty of the output quantity **y**.